 |Do I have to take her again?|

 How much learning took place is anyone's guess when every student knew the room mother was bringing treats for the afternoon party.
-I remember a lot of cutting out of triangles to create eyes, nose, and mouth for lopsided pumpkins, but coloring mimeographed sheets of hissing black cats was my favorite activity.
+I remember a lot of cutting triangles out of construction paper to create eyes, nose, and mouth for lopsided pumpkins, but coloring mimeographed sheets of hissing black cats was my favorite activity.
 Boys made the scary noises their costumes demanded, and girls squealed in mock fright; add in cupcakes, cookies, corn candy, and oh my, what a fun time!
 In spite of everything, I waited impatiently--hurry up the clock, and ring your end of day bell!

 A brisk autumn breeze usually made traipsing home in outlandish garb an exciting precursor to trick or treating.
 I had to keep a tight grip on the pumpkin and cat art created in class to give my mom.
 At home, I answered the summons to the door.
 "Trick or treat, give me something good to eat."
-The babies under five usually went trick or treating before dark, and a mom or dad waited on the sidewalk to walk them to the next house, otherwise they might get lost.
+The babies under five usually went trick or treating before dark, and a mom or dad waited on the sidewalk to walk them to the next house, otherwise, they might get lost.
 Being allowed to go out with my big brother after dark meant I was big enough to face the night's specters--a sure sign I was nearly grown-up.
 Jim, my big brother, was my guide, at turn stern and superior protector who filled me with warnings of what might happen if I didn't follow his advice to the letter, or prickly trickster telling woeful horrible tales of Halloween happenings to other unwary trick or treaters.
 Jim didn't do short stints of candy collecting.
 The more houses we hit, the better.
 We must have gone to at least a hundred!

 Back home we emptied our pillowcases on the living room floor, comparing piles, eating the best offerings and giving mom or dad a few desired pieces.
 Jim's pile was inevitably larger.
 How did he do that?
 Where had he gone that I hadn't?